camunda/connector-template-outbound/README.md

 ### Launching Your Connector

-1. Run `io.camunda.example.LocalConnectorRuntime` to start your connector.
+1. Run `io.camunda.examplev1.LocalConnectorRuntime` to start your connector.
 2. Create and initiate a process that utilizes your newly created connector within the Camunda Modeler. ![Connector in Camunda Modeler](img/img.png)
 3. Verify that the process is running smoothly by accessing Camunda Operate at [localhost:8081](http://localhost:8081).